umontreal-simul/latnetbuilder/README.md

 This latest command will open a Jupyter notebook in your browser.
 Click on the AppMode button to run the GUI in full-screen mode.
 For more information about Jupyter notebooks, you can have a look at the [Jupyter documentation](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).

+Remark: for Windows users with Docker Toolbox, the LatNet Builder package creates and manipulates a virtual machine.
+It is possible that when you shut your system down, it complains about a running VirtualBox application.
+This is because the LatNet Builder package does not destroy the virtual machine it creates.
+You can either force the shutdown of your system or destroy the machine yourself with the command `docker-machine rm latnetbuilder`.
+The next time you use LatNet Builder, the machine will be re-created.

 ### Using a Docker container

 [Docker](https://docs.docker.com/) provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.
 It is similar to a virtual machine.

 Two Docker images are available:
 - a light (446 MB) image which runs on a Linux system the binary pre-compiled executable
-- a complete (1.6 GB) image which is based on the Python package installation solution
+- a complete (1.6 GB) image which additionally contains the GUI

-The GUI is only available in the complete Docker image.

 To install LatNetBuilder and its interface:
 + [install Docker](https://docs.docker.com/install/)